Banksy exhibit opens in Milan on heels of auction stunt

 -

-A woman admires creations by British artist Banksy during a press preview of the "A Visual Protest.
-The Art of Banksy" exhibition, in Milan, Italy, Tuesday, Nov.
+A person admires a preview of the "A Visual Protest.
+The Art of Banksy" exhibition dedicated to British artist Banksy, in Milan, Italy, Tuesday, Nov.
 20, 2018.
 The exhibition will open to visitors Nov.
 21, 2018 through to April 14, 2019. less

 Photo: Antonio Calanni, AP

-A woman admires creations by British artist Banksy during a press preview of the "A Visual Protest.
-The Art of Banksy" exhibition, in Milan, Italy, Tuesday, Nov.
+A person admires a preview of the "A Visual Protest.
+The Art of Banksy" exhibition dedicated to British artist Banksy, in Milan, Italy, Tuesday, Nov.
 20, 2018.
-The exhibition will open to visitors ... more
+The exhibition will open to visitors Nov.
+21, 2018 ... more

 Photo: Antonio Calanni, AP

-A woman admires creations by British artist Banksy during a press preview of the "A Visual Protest.
-The Art of Banksy" exhibition, in Milan, Italy, Tuesday, Nov.
+A person admires a preview of the "A Visual Protest.
+The Art of Banksy" exhibition dedicated to British artist Banksy, in Milan, Italy, Tuesday, Nov.
 20, 2018.
 The exhibition will open to visitors Nov.
 21, 2018 through to April 14, 2019. less

 Photo: Antonio Calanni, AP

-A woman admires creations by British artist Banksy during a press preview of the "A Visual Protest.
-The Art of Banksy" exhibition, in Milan, Italy, Tuesday, Nov.
+A person admires a preview of the "A Visual Protest.
+The Art of Banksy" exhibition dedicated to British artist Banksy, in Milan, Italy, Tuesday, Nov.
 20, 2018.
-The exhibition will open to visitors ... more
+The exhibition will open to visitors Nov.
+21, 2018 ... more

 MILAN (AP) — The MUDEC museum in Milan is hosting the first exhibit of street-artist Banksy's works in an Italian public museum, just weeks after the artist grabbed international attention by partially shredding one of his works at a London auction.